authsec/datapile/content/2021-04-15-boot-linux-from-usb-stick.rst

 #########################

 :date: 2021-04-15T13:03:43+01:00
-:tags: Linux, Fundamentals
+:tags: Linux
-:category: Infrastructure
+:category: Operating System
 :summary: How to create a USB stick with Linux.

 Sometimes you quickly need to boot up a PC with Linux.
 DVD drives may still be available in some PCs, but there is computer hardware without a CD/DVD drive out there.